show_page.php1 : rb10.jpg

 HISTORY: This lamb was one of hundreds of stillborn lambs delivered during an abortion storm at an experimental sheep research facility.

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing and suppurative, multifocal to coalescing, random, acute, severe, polypay, ovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing and suppurative, multifocal to coalescing, acute, random, severe, polypay, ovine.

 ETIOLOGIC DIAGNOSIS: Campylobacterial hepatitis